garethr/garethr-kubernetes/README.md

 This module is a proof of concept, demonstrating both the power of auto-generating Puppet types and providers from Swagger specifications and of managing higher level tools like Kubernetes with Puppet.
-It likely has several bugs and rough edges.
+It likely has several bugs and rough edges at the moment.
+Please report those on GitHub.

 ## Development